Jackson Browne: Personal life

-Browne has been married twice and has two children.
+Browne has been married twice and had two children.
 His first wife was actress and model Phyllis Major.
 Their son, model and actor Ethan Zane Browne, was born in 1973 and grew up in Los Angeles.
 Jackson and six-month-old Ethan appeared together on the cover of Rolling Stone magazine in 1974.
 Jackson Browne and Phyllis Major married in 1975.
 She died of suicide at age 30 after consuming an overdose of barbiturates in March 1976.
+Ethan died on November 25, 2025, at the age of 52 due to an overdose of fentanyl, methamphetamine, and lidocaine.

 In 1981, Browne married model Lynne Sweeney.
 Their son, Ryan Browne, born a year later, has been a member of Sonny and the Sunsets since 2007.
 Browne and Lynne Sweeney divorced in 1983 when he started dating Daryl Hannah.
-That relationship ended in 1992.
-He was with artist and environmental activist Dianna Cohen, through the mid-2000s.
+That relationship ended in 1992 after she accused him of domestic violence.
+He dated artist and environmental activist Dianna Cohen through the mid-2000s.
 He has one grandson.

 Environmental activism

 Browne was active in the anti-nuclear movement in the United States, and co-founded MUSE (Musicians United for Safe Energy) with Bonnie Raitt and John Hall in 1979.
 He was also an active member of the Abalone Alliance and Alliance for Survival.
 According to environmental activist Ed Begley Jr., "He's got this big wind turbine, and his ranch is completely off the grid", Begley said.
 "He's done all of it himself."

 Browne campaigns against unnecessary use of single-use plastic water bottles and takes steps to reduce usage on his tours.
 He is part of the movement "Plastic Free Backstage".
 In 2008, the Surf Industry Manufacturers Association gave Browne the honor of "Environmentalist of the Year".

 Browne received the Duke LEAF Award for Lifetime Environmental Achievement in the Fine Arts in 2010 for his environmental activism and efforts to make his tours more "green".
 Save Our Shores (SOS), an ocean-advocacy group in California, honored Browne with their Ocean Hero Award on February 23, 2011.
 The mayor of Santa Cruz, California, Ryan Coonerty, proclaimed the date "Jackson Browne Day" in Santa Cruz to honor Browne's social, environmental, and antiplastic activism.

 Browne also attended the TEDx Great Pacific Garbage Patch conference, performing a new song, "If I Could Be Anywhere", lamenting mankind's destruction of the earth.